Hysteresis loop area scaling exponents in DNA unzipping by a periodic force: A Langevin dynamics simulation study: Conclusions

 \section{Conclusions}

-We study the unzipping of a dsDNA subjected to a periodic force with amplitude $G$ and frequency $\omega$ using extensive LD simulations on longer DNA chains, having up to 184 monomers with $N=96$ base pairs, that are six times longer than previous LD simulation studies~\cite{kumar_statistical_2013,mishra_dynamical_2013,mishra_scaling_2013,kumar_periodically_2016,pal_dna_2018}.
-We first study the static force case and obtain the equilibrium average separation between the strands of the DNA, $\langle x (\mathrm{g}) \rangle$, as a function of force $\mathrm{g}$ at $T=0.1$.
-Using the FSS of force-distance isotherms $\langle x (\mathrm{g}) \rangle$ for various chain lengths $N=64$, 96, 128, 192 and 256, we obtain the critical force $G_c(T=0.1) = 0.45 \pm 0.05$ needed to unzip the DNA in the thermodynamic limit $N \to \infty$.
-The FSS reveals that the scaled average separation between the strands, $\langle x \rangle/N$, has a jump discontinuity at $G_c$ implying a first order nature of the phase transition similar to the DSAW model studies~\cite{bhattacharjee_unzipping_2000,marenduzzo_phase_2001,marenduzzo_dynamical_2002,kapri_complete_2004}.
+We study the unzipping of a dsDNA subjected to a periodic force with amplitude $G$ and frequency $\omega$ using extensive LD simulations on longer DNA chains, having up to 192 monomers with $N=96$ base pairs, that are six times longer than previous LD simulation studies~\cite{kumar_statistical_2013,mishra_dynamical_2013,mishra_scaling_2013,kumar_periodically_2016,pal_dna_2018}.
+We first study the static force case and obtain the equilibrium average separation between the strands of the DNA, $\langle x (\mathrm{G}) \rangle$, as a function of force $\mathrm{G}$ at two different temperatures ($T=0.1$ and $T=0.2$).
+Using the FSS of force-distance isotherms $\langle x (\mathrm{G}) \rangle$ for various chain lengths $N=64$, 96, 128, 192, and 256, we obtain the dimensionless critical force $G_c(T=0.1) = 0.45 \pm 0.05$ at $T=0.1$ and $G_c(T=0.2) = 0.25 \pm 0.05$ at $T=0.2$, needed to unzip the DNA in the thermodynamic limit $N \to \infty$.
+The FSS reveals that the scaled average separation between the strands, $\langle x \rangle/N$, has a jump discontinuity at $G_c$ implying a first-order nature of the phase transition similar to the DSAW model studied earlier~\cite{bhattacharjee_unzipping_2000,marenduzzo_phase_2001,marenduzzo_dynamical_2002,kapri_complete_2004}.
+We also obtained the melting temperature $T_M=0.30 \pm 0.01$ for the model.
+The melting of DNA is a continuous transition in our model.
 When the DNA is subjected to a periodic force, the average separation between the strands $\langle x (\mathrm{g}) \rangle$, when plotted against $\mathrm{g}$, shows hysteresis whose area, $A_{\mathrm{loop}}$, depends on the amplitude $G$ and the frequency $\omega$ of the oscillating force.
 On decreasing the frequency, the loop area first increases from zero, reaches a maximum value at some frequency $\omega^{*}(G)$, which depends on the amplitude $G$, and then decreases to zero again at lower frequencies.
-The FFS scaling of Eq.~\eqref{eq:ANscale} shows that, in the thermodynamic limit, the loop area scales as $A_{\mathrm{loop}} \sim 1/\omega$ in the higher frequency regime.
-In contrast, the loop area which scales as $A_{\mathrm{loop}} \sim (G-G_c)^{\alpha}\omega^{\beta}$ is found to have exponent values $\alpha=1$ and $\beta=1.25$.
-These values are exactly the same as obtained in earlier unzipping studies of homopolymer DNA~\cite{kapri_unzipping_2014} and block copolymer DNA~\cite{yadav_unzipping_2021} by a periodic force on a DSAW model using MC simulations at two different temperatures.
-The fact that we have obtained the same values for the exponents, $\alpha$ and $\beta$, at three temperatures for two different problems, i.e., homopolymer DNA and block copolymer DNA, where the former is studied by two different methods, MC and LD simulations of longer chain lengths at different temperatures strongly indicates that $\alpha=1.0$ and $\beta=1.25$ are the true scaling exponents for the DNA unzipping problem that quantify the decrease of $A_{loop}$ to zero at low frequencies at all temperatures.
+The FFS scaling of Eq.~\eqref{eq:ANscale} shows that, in the thermodynamic limit, the loop area scales as $A_{\mathrm{loop}} \sim 1/\omega$ in the higher-frequency regime.
+In contrast, the loop area which scales as $A_{\mathrm{loop}} \sim (G-G_c)^{\alpha}\omega^{\beta}$ is found to have exponent values $\alpha\approx1$ and $\beta\approx1.25$, The exponent values, which are found to be temperature independent, are same as that obtained in earlier unzipping studies of homopolymer DNA~\cite{kapri_unzipping_2014} and block copolymer DNA~\cite{yadav_unzipping_2021} by a periodic force on a DSAW model using MC simulations at two different temperatures.
+The fact that we have obtained the same values for the exponents, $\alpha$ and $\beta$, at various temperatures for two different problems, i.e., homopolymer DNA and block copolymer DNA, where the former is studied by two different methods, MC and LD simulations of longer chain lengths at different temperatures strongly indicates that $\alpha=1.0$ and $\beta=1.25$ are the true scaling exponents for the DNA unzipping problem that quantify the decrease of $A_{loop}$ to zero at low frequencies at all temperatures.
+Single molecule manipulation experiments can shed more light on these scaling exponents.